Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 When you encounter a fossil, the first question is always how old is it?
-The answer determines everything—which organisms lived alongside it, what the climate was like, and where it fits in the evolutionary timeline.
+The answer determines which organisms lived alongside it, what the climate was like, and where it fits in the evolutionary timeline.
 Dating methods are the backbone of paleontology because they transform isolated discoveries into a coherent narrative of Earth's history.
-You're being tested not just on what these methods are, but on when to apply each one, their effective time ranges, and whether they yield absolute or relative ages.
+You'll be tested not just on what these methods are, but on when to apply each one, their effective time ranges, and whether they yield absolute or relative ages.

-The key distinction you need to master is between absolute dating (methods that give you an actual number in years) and relative dating (methods that tell you older vs. younger without specific ages).
-Beyond that, understanding the physical or chemical mechanism behind each method helps you predict its limitations and best applications.
-Don't just memorize a list of techniques—know what each method measures, what materials it works on, and what time range it covers.
+The key distinction to master is between absolute dating (methods that give you an actual number in years) and relative dating (methods that tell you older vs. younger without specific ages).
+Understanding the physical or chemical mechanism behind each method helps you predict its limitations and best applications.
+Don't just memorize a list of techniques.
+Know what each method measures, what materials it works on, and what time range it covers.

 These techniques measure the predictable decay of radioactive isotopes to calculate precise ages.
-The principle is simple: unstable parent isotopes decay into stable daughter isotopes at a constant rate (the half-life), so measuring the ratio tells you how much time has passed.
+The principle: unstable parent isotopes decay into stable daughter isotopes at a constant rate called the half-life.
+By measuring the parent-to-daughter ratio in a sample, you can calculate how much time has passed since the system closed (the mineral crystallized, the organism died, etc.).

-Compare: Carbon-14 vs. Potassium-Argon—both are radiometric methods yielding absolute ages, but they cover completely different time ranges and materials.
+Compare: Carbon-14 vs. Potassium-Argon: both are radiometric methods yielding absolute ages, but they cover completely different time ranges and materials.
 Carbon-14 handles recent organic remains (under 50,000 years), while potassium-argon dates ancient volcanic rocks (over 100,000 years).
-If an FRQ asks how scientists dated a 2-million-year-old hominid site, potassium-argon on surrounding ash layers is your answer.
+If a question asks how scientists dated a 2-million-year-old hominid site, potassium-argon on surrounding ash layers is your answer.

 These techniques also provide numerical ages but rely on physical or chemical changes other than radioactive decay.
-They measure accumulated effects—trapped electrons, radiation damage, or molecular changes—that build up predictably over time.
+They measure accumulated effects (trapped electrons, molecular changes) that build up predictably over time.

-Compare: Biostratigraphy vs. Magnetostratigraphy—both provide relative ages through correlation, but biostratigraphy requires well-preserved fossils while magnetostratigraphy works on any rock with iron-bearing minerals.
-In marine sequences where fossils are scarce, magnetostratigraphy becomes the primary correlation tool.
+Compare: Biostratigraphy vs. Magnetostratigraphy: both provide relative ages through correlation, but biostratigraphy requires well-preserved, identifiable fossils while magnetostratigraphy works on any rock containing iron-bearing minerals.
+In marine sequences where diagnostic fossils are scarce, magnetostratigraphy becomes the primary correlation tool.

 | Concept | Best Examples |